-When people ask “so when are you getting married?” they’re probably referring to the time of year of the calendar date, not the time of day.
+When people ask “so when are you getting married?”, they’re probably referring to the time of year or the calendar date.
+Rarely are they asking the wedding time of day.
 Most people don’t even think about time of day when they’re invited to a wedding.
 The late-afternoon ceremony, dinner reception is so commonplace that you may not have considered the rest of your time-of-day options.
-Here are some pros and cons of a wedding at each time of day (we’ve ruled out the midnight wedding in advance; if you work a night shift or all your friends are vampires, consider this your recommendation).
+Here are some pros and cons of a wedding at each time of day (we’ve ruled out the midnight wedding in advance.
+If you work a night shift or all your friends are vampires, consider this your recommendation).

 The wedding day is going to be filled with business and anticipation until the ceremony starts.
 So why not get the ceremony out of the way early, and get right to the fun part?
 A nine or ten o’clock ceremony gives you the opportunity for a brunch reception, and we all know that brunch is the best meal of the day.